 Certain audiences and content lend themselves to a retro or vintage look.
 Study examples at these sites to see the attributes you can use for a retro look.

-- Duke University Advertising Collection
+- Emergence of Advertising in America Collection

-- Advertising Collection at Library of Congress
+- Old Posters from Library of Congress

 - 50 Retro and Vintage Web Designs